MehdiChelh/eiopaR/README.md

 A simple package to get the EIOPA rates directly in your script.

+**Note:** This package requires an internet connection in order to access the risk-free rates data.

 The data is accessed through an API which is regularly updated with the latest EIOPA rates.